kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Perhaps the most important is that spectral methods model relationships _globally_, enabling them to infer transitive relationships not explicitly observed -- if A beats B, and B beats C, then the spectral method can infer that A would likely beat C.
 This propagation of signal creates more complex interactions, but also allows these methods to produce better results with less data.
 Spectral methods are also robust against cycles and other intransitive relationships, for which they produce ties, not contradictions.
-For these reasons, we believe spectral methods are the _best choice_ for capital allocation, where we care about modelling relationships across an entire ecosystem.
+For these reasons, we believe spectral methods are often the _best choice_ for capital allocation, where we care about modelling relationships across an entire ecosystem.

 Historically, spectral methods were most commonly used for judging tournaments and competitions, in which the "votes" emerge _endogenously_ from interactions among the items themselves (i.e. two teams competing _with each other_, two websites linking _to each other_).
 In 2018, my colleagues at Colony and I [extended these techniques to the domain of social choice](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3317445), modeling votes as emerging _exogenously_ as the judgments of external voters (a voter votes on two items; the items themselves do not interact).